Breakfast-Galaxy-Studios/Soundboard/readme.md

 - Unfinished with no plans of continuing development.

 ## Building
-Building either branch should be done with maven.
-The build enviornment should be set up already in `pom.xml`, so all you should have to do is compile with maven.
+Building any branch should be done with maven.
+The build environment should be set up already in `pom.xml`, so all you should have to do is compile with maven.